busterbenson/public/Codex.md

 ### On Education
 1. Something will replace universities as we currently know them by 2030
+2. Playing games (of any kind: video, board, card, etc) in your youth will make you smarter than people who don't

 ### On Politics & The Economy
 1. Most jobs lost between 2008-2012 aren't going to come back, new ones have to be created from scratch (or not)